No. 224 Group RAF

-No. 224 Group of the Royal Air Force was established during World War II and was operational during the Cold War.
+No. 224 Group (224 Gp) of the Royal Air Force was established during the Second World War and was operational during the Cold War.

 The group was formed on 3 February 1942 as No 224 (Fighter) Group in Singapore.
 It was disbanded within two months, as the Japanese seized Singapore, on 28 March 1942.
 It was reformed three days later on 1 April 1942, and renamed No 224 (Tactical) Group on 1 Dec 1942.

 On 1 July 1944 the Group was part of the RAF Third Tactical Air Force alongside No. 221 Group RAF; No. 177 Wing RAF; the 3d Combat Cargo Group USAAF, and the 12th Bombardment Group USAAF.
 3 TAF was itself part of Eastern Air Command, Air Command South-East Asia.
 On 1 December 1944 No. 903 Wing RAF was established at Chittagong Airfield and joined the Group.

 224 Group was disbanded by renaming it as Air Headquarters Malaya on 30 September 1945.
 The Malayan Emergency began in 1948, prompting a significant military buildup.

 No. 90 (Composite) Wing RAAF arrived from Australia to supervise two RAAF squadrons in 1950, operating under AHQ Malaya.
 No. 1 (Bomber) Squadron, flew Avro Lincolns, and No. 38 (Transport) Squadron flew Douglas C-47 Dakotas.
 It was established in July 1950 and headquartered at Changi, on the east coast of Singapore.
 No. 1 Squadron operated from RAF Tengah, in Singapore's west.
 No. 38 Squadron was based at Changi and, from April 1951 to February 1952, at Kuala Lumpur in central Malaya.
 The Lincolns generally conducted area bombing missions, as well as precision strikes, to harass communist insurgents.
 The Dakotas were tasked with airlifting cargo, VIPs, troops and casualties, as well as courier flights and supply drops.
 Following No. 38 Squadron's departure in December 1952, No. 90 Wing was disbanded, leaving No. 1 Squadron to carry on as the sole RAAF unit in the Malayan air campaign until its withdrawal to Australia in July 1958.

 Delve 1994 lists the following units as part of AHQ Malaya: